Learning from networked examples: New concentration inequalities

-However, when considering networked random variables, the equality can not be used.
-Instead, we will show a similar property which can be used for networked variables.
-Before that, we define feasible weights of hypergraphs.
+However, when considering networked random variables, the equality does not hold anymore.
+Instead, we show a new property in Lemma \ref{lemma:exponential}. \begin{lemma} Given $G$-networked random variables $\left\{\xi_i\right\}_{i=1}^{\SizeEdge}$, if $w = (w_i)_{i=1}^{\SizeEdge}$ is a fractional matching of the hypergraph $G$, then